 The bucolic scenery of Cisingtan Bay makes it a natural place to do a little Zen meditating along the water in Taiwan.
 You can visit alone or hire a local to show you the ropes.
 In either case, the majesty of the waters and the calm, peaceful environment are sure to make lasting impressions.

-Unwind on the Beach at Kenting National Park
+Unwind at the Beach at Kenting National Park

 What better way to wind up your Taiwanese adventure than with a day at the beach?
 Kenting National Park boasts several topnotch beaches; whether you opt for the white sands of Baishawan Beach or the palm trees of Kenting Beach, you’re sure to feel rested and rejuvenated after spending an unforgettable day there.